rubizza-camp/AgileCli_Server/README.md

 # Agile Cli Server

-Here is the server side of AgailCli.
+Here is the server side of AgileCli.
 If you need information about gem follow the link below.

 # Agile Cli Client